-- A. Administration - Is fully cognizant of WIOA and its regulations, state and LWDB imposed policies or directives, and other applicable laws, regulations, rules or contracts to guide administrative requirements and efforts - Ensure full implementation of the federal, state, and local branding standards. - Ensure full compliance with all federal, state, and local policies and procedures related to the onestop system and one-stop Centers. - Develops and modifies procedures for one stop service operations to ensure regional consistency throughout all PA CareerLink[®] locations in the north central workforce development area. - Is fully cognizant of and implements the negotiated MOU - Develops procedures for one-stop service location operations in partnership with stakeholders - Negotiates with partners and service providers regarding their one-stop service location roles, responsibilities, services and activities, staff complement and other operational particulars - In concert with Workforce Solutions and/or assigned local area staff, negotiates with partners and service providers regarding expenses related to space, occupancy, shared costs and other costs associated with the operator and one-stop delivery system - Recommends, maintains and retires one-stop service locations' technologic tools and services - Provides LWDB with programmatic and fiscal reports and other relevant operational information - Meets with Workforce Solutions staff and Workforce Development Board members on a monthly basis to discuss expectations, roles/responsibilities, to make recommendations and to provide updates. - B. Coordination - Coordinates the provision of one-stop partners services and activities as reflected in the MOU - Establishes and maintains relationships with one-stop partners and service providers to effect high degrees of partner collaboration and program integration - Serves as an unbiased intermediary or liaison for all the one-stop partners and service providers - Encourages one-stop partner and service provider engagement - Coordination of access to virtual resources at appropriate partner locations, libraries, and other points within the local workforce area. - Organizes and leads periodic one-stop partner and service provider meetings - Attends individual one-stop partner and service provider meetings - Knows and understands the programmatic parameters of every partner and service provider - Knows and understands one-stop partners' and service providers' performance measurement goals - Ensures that an effective customer referral mechanism is in place and monitors usage - Provides avenues of communication so that one-stop partners and services providers are informed of LWDB and other workforce development stakeholders' communiques or activities - Communicates one-stop partners and service providers services and activities to the community - Communicates local area stakeholder workforce development related community events - Provide Strategic oversight between economic and workforce development - Recruits and develops new partnership in PA CareerLink[®]. - Communicates strategic objectives of Workforce Solutions Staff and the North Central Workforce Development Board - Development of a data-sharing plan that will enable a system-wide approach to address local workforce issues.
-Data will be gathered from all partner systems to improve service delivery in response to area labor market requirements.
+- A. Administration - Is fully cognizant of WIOA and its regulations, state and LWDB imposed policies or directives, and other applicable laws, regulations, rules or contracts to guide administrative requirements and efforts - Is fully cognizant of and implements the negotiated MOU - Develops procedures for one-stop service location operations in partnership with stakeholders - Negotiates with partners and service providers regarding their one-stop service location roles, responsibilities, services and activities, staff complement and other operational particulars - In concert with the LWDB and/or assigned local area staff, negotiates with partners and service providers regarding expenses related to space, occupancy, shared costs and other costs associated with the operator and one-stop delivery system - Recommends, maintains and retires one-stop service locations' technologic tools and services - Provides LWDB with programmatic and fiscal reports and other relevant operational information B. - B. Coordination - Coordinates the provision of one-stop partners services and activities as reflected in the MOU

-- Development of new initiatives responsive to the needs of the workforce and businesses including the development of in-demand accelerated training opportunities. - Development of workforce development activities responsive to business needs assessment. - Implementation of new and innovative methods to serve customers with barriers to employment including ex-offenders, homeless individuals, veterans, and individuals with disabilities.
+- Establishes and maintains relationships with one-stop partners and service providers to effect high degrees of partner collaboration and program integration - Serves as an unbiased intermediary or liaison for all the one-stop partners and service providers - Encourages one-stop partner and service provider engagement - Organizes and leads periodic one-stop partner and service provider meetings - Attends individual one-stop partner and service provider meetings - Knows and understands the programmatic parameters of every partner and service provider - Knows and understands one-stop partners' and service providers' performance measurement goals - Ensures that an effective customer referral mechanism is in place and monitors usage - Provides avenues of communication so that one-stop partners and services providers are informed of LWDB and other workforce development stakeholders' communiques or activities - Communicates one-stop partners and service providers services and activities to the community - Communicates local area stakeholder workforce development related community events